« Visit Fantastic Pest Control

 There exists the general misconception that once you see the holes in the wood, it means the woodworm has grown up and has left the nest.

-And, in most cases, this is true.
+And in most cases, this is true.
 However, the same now grown-up beetle might come back and lay eggs in the place it once called home.
-As a result, your furniture will turn into a breeding ground for these insects.
+As a result, your furniture will turn into a breeding ground for these pesky insects.

-What you should be looking for instead is an adult carcass, fresh ejected frass, and also checking the number and density of the holes.
+What you should be looking for instead is an adult carcass, or freshly ejected frass, and also check the number and density of the holes.

 Termites and woodworms both eat wood and are equally devastating, but making a difference between the two is the first step towards coming up with the appropriate solution.

-The first difference stems from the fact that a woodworm is the larvae of specific types of beetles, while termites are a very social cockroach that live in colonies.
+The first difference stems from the fact that woodworm is the larvae of specific types of beetles, while termites are very social cockroaches that live in colonies.

 Are you dealing with a pest infestation?